haberdashPI/german_track/_research/plans.md

-    this appears to be a relatively disperrsed signal: it is not easy to pin it down to a specific location (though window see *some* target specific differences) this suggests that some of what is being captured by this classifier some high level "vigiliance"; does it matter if the window occurs before the target? (it should...) alterantively it is some signal that shifts when the target is heard;
+    this appears to be a relatively disperrsed signal: it is not easy to pin it down to a specific location (though window see *some* target specific differences) this suggests that some of what is being captured by this classifier some high level "vigiliance"; does it matter if the window occurs before the target? (it should...: it sort of does: it matters for the G v O; a little confusing... basically it says that we can easily tell if we're in the spatial condition, regardless of what window we're observing... ah okay, that seems reaonsable, since that may have some low level thing happening that really is vigialance) alterantively it is some signal that shifts when the target is heard;

+    the window timing here is really quite messy, we can see some hints of things but it isn't super clear what's going on, the salience classification tells a much clearer story

 2. salience classifier: (low v high classification)
   - [X] a. global alone x